vertexproject/synapse/docs/synapse/devops.rst

 and keep it updated until cut-over. ``sync_020`` uses splices to translate the changes, and therefore they must be enabled on the source Cortex.
 In order to control and monitor synchronization, ``sync_020`` can be added as a Storm service.

+When synchronization is started the service will enable "migration mode" on the destination ``0.2.x`` Cortex, which prevents cron jobs and triggers from running.
+Migration mode will then be disabled when the synchronization is stopped or when the Cortex is restarted.

 #.
 Complete migration, including starting up the ``0.2.x`` Cortex.
 #.
 Locate the saved splice offset file from migration at ``<new_02x_dirn>/migration/lyroffs.yaml``.
 #.
 Start the ``sync_020`` service (shown with the optional ``--auth-passwd`` to bootstrap the root user)::